Forensics48/Bybit-Clients-Position-Manager/README.md

 # Bybit Clients Position Manager
-A clients manager created in Vue.js and using MongoDB as a database storage.
+A Bybit clients manager created in Vue.js and using MongoDB as a database storage.

 ## **Features**:
 - Display open position from all clients in the database